dsgrid/dsgrid/docs/source/spark_overview.rst

     $ create_config.sh -c /projects/dsgrid/containers/spark341_py311.sif

-4. Configure Spark parameters based on the amount of memory and CPU in each compute node. dsgrid jobs on Eagle seem to work better with dynamic allocation enabled.
+4. Configure Spark parameters based on the amount of memory and CPU in each compute node. dsgrid jobs on Kestrel seem to work better with dynamic allocation enabled.

    This command must be run on a compute node.
 The script will check for the environment variable ``SLURM_JOB_ID``, which is set by ``SLURM``.
 If you ssh'd into the compute node, it won't be set and